What You Don't Know About Your Garage Can Hurt You

 Neglecting to Seal Garage Walls, Doors, and Ceilings

 Be sure to take care of the air seal between the garage and your home.
-The common wall must be well insulated (be sure the insulation you use is fire retardant) and the entry door weatherstripped.
+The common wall must be well insulated (check that the insulation you use is fire retardant) and the entry door weatherstripped.
 Should you decide to build a bonus room above the garage, make sure the garage ceiling/room floor is air sealed too.
 This sealing offers a fringe benefit -- it forms a barrier not only against fumes but also against cold air coming into the house from an unheated garage.

 Ignoring Fire Safety